Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/tips-troubleshooting-and-limitations.md

 title: Get help with Connected API Manager
 draft: false
 weight: 55
+---
-description: This section provides troubleshooting, known limitations and restrictions that you may encounter while working with the connected / managed environment for Amplify Central and Axway API Manager.
+This topic provides troubleshooting, known limitations and restrictions that you may encounter while working with the connected / managed environment for Amplify Central and Axway API Manager.
 It also provides tips for working with this environment.
----

 ## Troubleshooting